O-keita/O-keita/README.md

 - 🌱 I’m currently learning **Data Science at DataCamp**

-- 💬 Ask me about **React, Python, Data Science and Machine Learning**
+- 💬 Ask me about **Javascript React, Python, Data Science and Machine Learning**

 - 📫 How to reach me **omarmusakeita@gmail.com**